Utah's Canyon Country 3-Day Itinerary

 You’ve got some choices to make here, but either way you spin it, you’ll be coming out on top.

 Spend the morning in Blanding and head to Edge of the Cedars State Park.
 This area used to be home to a large number of native people, who left behind a trove of compelling artifacts.
 Spend a few hours examining relics and exploring ruins.
-If you need a minute to cool off inside, there’s a really beautiful museum on site with the largest collection of ancestral Puebloan pottery in America.
+If you need a minute to cool off inside, there’s a really beautiful museum on site with the largest collection of ancestral Puebloan pottery in the Four Corners region.

 An hour east is Hovenweep (meaning deserted valley), a national monument with a quiet splendor.
 This sacred place is home to five well-preserved village ruins.
 The castle-like structures cover a 20-mile radius and are a spectacular to behold.